phoenixframework/phoenix/guides/mix_tasks.md

 end
 ```

 Notice that there is a single function `change/0` which will handle both forward migrations and rollbacks.
-We'll define the schema changes that we want using ecto's handy dsl, and ecto will figure out what to do depending on whether we are rolling forward or rolling back.
+We'll define the schema changes that we want using Ecto's handy DSL, and Ecto will figure out what to do depending on whether we are rolling forward or rolling back.
 Very nice indeed.

 What we want to do is create a `comments` table with a `body` column, a `word_count` column, and timestamp columns for `inserted_at` and `updated_at`.